kieronmiddleton/documentation/usage/webcams/README.md

 ## Bash script

 You can write a Bash script which takes a picture with the webcam.
+Open up File Manager and create a folder in /home/pi called webcam.
 To create a script, open up your editor of choice and write the following example code:

 ```bash
 #!/bin/bash